How Customers Choose a Contractor Online

 You know you do good work.
 Your customers know you do good work.
 But the homeowner who's never heard of you?
 They don't know anything about you yet.
 And the way they decide who to call has changed.

-Understanding how customers actually choose a contractor online isn’t just interesting — it’s the difference between getting the call and getting passed over.
+Understanding how customers actually choose a contractor online isn't just interesting — it's the difference between getting the call and getting passed over.
+Here's what the process looks like from their side.

 Step 1: They Search Google

 Google shows them a map with three local businesses, then a list of websites below.
-If you’re not showing up in these results, you’re not even in the conversation.
+The customer starts at the top and works their way down.

 Step 2: They Judge Your Website in Seconds

-The customer clicks on a result and forms an opinion in about 5 seconds.
-They’re looking for: Does this look professional?
+What they're looking for: Does this look professional?
 Does this contractor do what I need?
 Do they work in my area?
-Is there an easy way to call?
+Is there an easy way to call or get a quote?

 Step 3: They Look at Your Reviews

 A contractor with 30 five-star reviews feels like a safe choice.
 A contractor with 2 reviews — or none — feels risky.
-They also read the responses.
+Even if your work is better.

 Step 4: They Compare You Against 2–3 Others

-Customers rarely call the first contractor they find.
-They compare: Which website looks most professional?
+What they're comparing: Which website looks most professional?
 Who has the best reviews?
-Who makes it easiest to contact?
+Who makes it clearest what they do and where they work?
+Who has photos of their actual work?
+Who seems the easiest to contact?

 Step 5: They Call (or They Don't)

-The customer picks the contractor who seemed most professional, most trustworthy, and easiest to reach.
-If your phone number is at the top and your reviews are strong, you get the call.
+The final step is simple.
+The customer picks up the phone and calls the contractor who seemed most professional, most trustworthy, and easiest to reach.

 What Customers Don't Care About